DataStorytellingLab/Mapping-Art-of-Displacement/README.md

 # Mapping the Art of Displacement
-Instructions for mapping the Amplification Project and using Kepler.gl and Flowmap.gl to create lightweight, no-code interactive maps.

-### About
+### About the Workshop

+To explore the themes of place, movement, and migration underpinning The Amplification Project: Digital Archive for Forced Migration, Contemporary Art, and Action, this workshop will introduce students to Flowmap.gl and Kepler.gl, two web-based GIS tools that create dynamic, interactive maps.
-This is a no-code workshop, as Kepler.gl and Flowmap.gl work entirely in the browser.
+Instructions for mapping the Amplification Project and using Kepler.gl and Flowmap.gl to create lightweight interactive maps.
+This is a ***no-code*** workshop, as Kepler.gl and Flowmap.gl work entirely in the browser.
 All you need is an internet connection and computer.
 No special equipment or programs or installations needed.
 You don't event to make an account.

-### Amplification Project Data

 #### The Amplification Project

 [The Amplification Project](https://www.theamplificationproject.org/) is participatory, community-led digital archive where art and stories of forced migration and refugeehood find sanctuary and amplification.
 Founded in 2019 by an international group of artists, curators, activists, and an archivist, we create space for voices that are too often silenced, distorted, or reduced to statistics.

 #### Project Data